anvilco/spectaql/README.md

 ## More Information

-More info is available on the [Graphicle homepage](https://github.com/wayfair/graphicle).
+More info is available on the [DociQL homepage](https://github.com/wayfair/dociql).

 Please use the [GitHub issue tracker](https://github.com/sourcey/spectacle/issues) if you have any ideas or bugs to report.

 All contributions are welcome.

-Good luck and enjoy Graphicle!
+Good luck and enjoy DociQL!